How to drive on the roads of East Africa

 To make traveling on your African self-drive adventure as comfortable as possible, ensure to book a well-spaced 4×4.
 The car will allow you to rest and enjoy every point of your adventure since you will be traveling for long, longer hours.
 This will give you enough leg room as well to relax.

 - Follow Driving Rules

-Ensure to know the Driving rules in the country for these will make it easier for you to transfer from one place to another through out the regions in your country.
-For example some countries drive on the left hand side where as others on the right.
+Ensure to know the driving rules of the country of choice.
+For these will make it easier for you to transfer from one place to another.
+For example some countries drive on the left hand side where as others drive on the right.
 Follow the road signs as well so as not to get into any accidents for this will enable you transfer to the destination of your choice safely.

 In order to enjoy traveling along the roads in Africa , ensure to carry your valid driver’s license so as to travel conveniently along the roads.
 You won’t be penalized by the police as long as you have the right documents to allow you to travel to any destination of your choice.
 These should be international to enable you transfer along the roads in any country.

 - Overtaking precautions